 Windsor continues to expand steadily with suburban developments and lush residential areas.
-A growing problem, though, is trees’ roots causing foundation damage.
+A growing problem, though, is trees’ roots causing foundation damage in Windsor.
 Trees provide shade, beauty, and tranquility in any landscape or interior design of any house, but their roots may cause serious foundation problems if they get close enough.

 This blog post discusses how tree roots damage foundations in Windsor and how soil conditions play into this phenomenon, with steps homeowners can take to avoid costly repairs.